Find Reliable Furnace Repair Technicians Near Me

 • Age: If your furnace is 15-20 years or older, it is likely less efficient and more expensive to operate.

-• Inconsistent Heating: Uneven temperatures throughout your home or business could mean your furnace isn't functioning as it should.
+• Inconsistent Heating: Uneven temperatures throughout your home or business could mean your furnace is no longer distributing heat evenly.

 • Yellow Flame: A healthy furnace flame should be blue.
 A yellow flame suggests the presence of carbon monoxide, which is a serious safety hazard.
-If you see a yellow flame, contact a qualified HVAC technician immediately.
+A yellow flame requires immediate attention.

 • Dry Air: While not a direct indicator of malfunction, older furnaces can make your indoor air very dry.